 A.out is the output file of the assembler as(1) and the link editor ld(1).
-Both programs make a.out executable if there were no errors and no unresolved external references.
-Layout information as given in the include file for the VAX-11 is:
+Both programs make a.out executable if there are no errors and no unresolved external references.
+Layout information as given in the include file for the IS68K is: